 Clinical consideration 10 is associated with medications in the gray “No Proven Genetic Markers” category, meaning that genetic markers have not yet been discovered to reliably predict which genes are involved in the metabolism and/or therapeutic efficacy of these medications.
 Due to this lack of evidence, we are not currently able to categorize them or provide actionable recommendations.

-Clinical considerations provide valuable information about why a medication does not fall in the green category.
+Clinical considerations provide valuable information about a medication’s classification.
 Healthcare providers can rely on these to help them think about how to potentially use a medication that is affected by genetic variation.
 Clinical considerations can also be used to help guide discussions with patients about treatment decisions.